 We are pleased to welcome our new Long-term Lapidus Center Fellows, Mr. Eric Herschthal and Dr. Yuko Miki.
 They will begin their tenure in September, 2017 and will be with us until March 1, 2018.

-Eric Herschthal graduates from Columbia University this spring, with a Ph.D. in history, and spent the past academic year as a Dissertation Fellow at the McNeil Center for Early American Studies at the University of Pennsylvania.
-His dissertation, “Antislavery Science: How the Early Abolitionist Movement Shaped Science, 1770-1830,” explores the critical tough overlooked role scientists played in the transatlantic abolitionist movement.
-Eric’s research interests include slavery and abolition; colonial America and the early republic; the Atlantic World; and the history of science, medicine and technology.
-He has published articles in the Journal of the Early Republic and Early American Studies, and in online academic sites such as Black Perspectives.
-Grants from the American Philosophical Society, the Huntington Library, the National Science Foundation, the Omohundro Institute and the University of Miami (FL) have supported his research.
+Eric Herschthal graduated from Columbia University with a Ph.D. in history, and spent the past academic year as a Dissertation Fellow at the McNeil Center for Early American Studies at the University of Pennsylvania.
+His dissertation, “Antislavery Science: How the Early Abolitionist Movement Shaped Science, 1770-1830,” explored the critical tough overlooked role scientists played in the transatlantic abolitionist movement.
+Grants from the American Philosophical Society, the Huntington Library, the National Science Foundation, the Omohundro Institute and the University of Miami have supported his research.
 Eric received a B.A. in history from Princeton University and a master’s degree in journalism from Columbia University.
 He continues to write about slavery, race and history for mainstream publications including The New York Times, The Atlantic Monthly, Slate and The New Republic.

 Yuko Miki is an Assistant Professor of Iberian Atlantic History at Fordham University.
 At the Center she will work on a book project, Emancipation’s Shadow: Illegal Slavery in the Brazilian Atlantic, a narrative history of people who became enmeshed in the networks of illegal slavery in the nineteenth-century Atlantic World, linking Brazil with West and West Central Africa, the U.S., Cuba, Great Britain, and Portugal.
 Her research investigates the significance of illegal slavery and coercive labor that emerged throughout the Atlantic World, especially Brazil, amidst an anti-slavery movement.
 Attention to illegal slavery offers a counter narrative to the history of the nineteenth-century as the “Age of Emancipation.”
 Dr. Miki’s project asks how illegal slavery can critique these liberal, modernizing narratives that have been foundational to Atlantic World history.